joestringer/bsc/charter.md

 #.
 The Governing Board voting members will consist of:

-   #. one representative appointed by each Platinum Member;
+   #. one representative appointed by each Platinum Member; and

    #. the elected Silver Member representative or representatives.

 #.
 Only one Member that is part of a group of Related Companies (as defined in
-Section 6) may appoint, or nominate for a membership class election, a representative on the Governing Board.
+Section 7) may appoint, or nominate for a membership class election, a representative on the Governing Board.
 No single Member, company or set of Related Companies will be entitled to: (i) appoint or nominate for Membership class election more than one representative for the Governing Board, or (ii)